 10. Repurposing of Content

 If thinking of content creation for your site, blog, YouTube channel, social channels, and podcasts appears to be too complicated you’re most likely overthinking it.
 Anything you post can be repurposed for any of your different channels.
-For instance, yor podcast can be set up on YouTube for the listeners who incline towards viewing a video.
+For instance, your podcast can be set up on YouTube for the listeners who are inclined towards viewing a video.